Jamali Kamali Mosque and Tomb: Tomb

 The tomb of Jamali-Kamali is a decorated 7.6 m square structure with a flat roof, located adjacent to the mosque on its northern side.
 Inside the chamber, the flat ceiling is plastered and ornately decorated.
 It is painted in red and blue with some Koranic inscriptions, and the walls are adorned with inlaid coloured tiles inscribed with Jamali's poems.
 The decorations in the tomb have been described as giving the impression of "stepping into a jewel box".
 In the Jamali Kamali Mosque and Tomb the tomb chamber has two marble graves: one of Jamali, the saint poet and the other of Kamali.
 The reason for the Kamali name could probably be that it rhymes well with Jamali.

 Conservation

 The monument is well maintained and provides a very serene atmosphere.
-Conservation of the monuments has been undertaken by the Archaeological Survey of India (ASI).
-It is one of the 172 monuments under the jurisdiction of the Delhi Archaeological circle, of ASI, identified for restoration.
-An amount of Rs.
-1.5 million (US$30,000) has been proposed for this purpose.
+In 2012, the Archaeological Survey of India (ASI) completed conservation of the monument, at a cost of ₹1.5 million (US$30,000).